FastEval/FastEval/docs/comparison-to-lm-evaluation-harness.md

 For most tasks, LM-Eval evaluates models using a simple comparison with a ground truth, e.g. multiple choice.
 This approach works fine for testing whether the model generally contains certain types of knowledge and it is therefore a very good method for evaluating base models.

-However, while these tests tell us about the existence of certain knowledge, they does not tell us much about _in what ways the model is able to use this knowledge_.
+However, while these tests tell us about the existence of certain knowledge, they do not tell us much about _in what ways the model is able to use this knowledge_.
 Yet this part certainly matters for instruction-following and chat language models.

 To solve this problem, FastEval uses various forms of evaluations.